Bezik1/NN-reusable-version/README.md

 Where input layer is responsible for passing input data \
 in the process of feeding forward to first hidden layer. \
  Data passed by [Activation Function](#activation-function) of each neuron in layer is next transport to output layer which include our final result.
+Number of hidden layer, \
+ their size, size of input and output layer, number of epoch \
+in training loop and learning rate are called [Hyperparameters](#hyperparameters).

 ## Layer
 Layer is set of neurons with same [Activation Function](#activation-function) and \